 Note: The design color is used to draw different design elements in a specific color.

-- Start a new sketch. - Draw the sketch shown below.
+- Start a new sketch on the current coordinate system. - Draw the sketch shown below.
 The 400mm and 19mm dimensions are constrained along the X and Y axes.

 • Finish the sketch, then extrude the part by a height of 150mm.